1989 Tiananmen Square protests and massacre: Death of Hu Yaobang

 On the morning of 18 April, students remained in the square.
 Some gathered around the Monument to the People's Heroes, singing patriotic songs and listening to student organizers' impromptu speeches.
 Others gathered at the Great Hall.
 Meanwhile, a few thousand students gathered at Xinhua Gate, the entrance to Zhongnanhai, the seat of the party leadership, where they demanded dialogue with the administration.
 After police restrained the students from entering the compound, they staged a sit-in.
+On 19 April, students held aloft a banner that read "Freedom & Democracy Enlightenment" on the Monument, under a giant portrait of Hu Yaobang.

 On 20 April, most students had been persuaded to leave Xinhua Gate.
 To disperse about 200 students that remained, police used batons; minor clashes were reported.
 Many students felt abused by the police, and rumors about police brutality spread quickly.
 The incident angered students on campus, where those who were not politically active decided to join the protests.
 Additionally, a group of workers calling themselves the Beijing Workers' Autonomous Federation issued two handbills challenging the central leadership.

 Hu's state funeral took place on 22 April.
 On the evening of 21 April, some 100,000 students marched on Tiananmen Square, ignoring orders from Beijing municipal authorities that the square was to be closed for the funeral.
 The funeral, which took place inside the Great Hall and was attended by the leadership, was broadcast live to the students.
 General Secretary Zhao Ziyang delivered the eulogy.
 The funeral seemed rushed, lasting only 40 minutes, as emotions ran high in the square.

 Security cordoned off the east entrance to the Great Hall of the People, but several students pressed forward.
 A few were allowed to cross the police line.
-Three of these students (Zhou Yongjun, Guo Haifeng, and Zhang Zhiyong) knelt on the steps of the Great Hall to present a petition and demanded to see Premier Li Peng.
+Three of these students, Zhou Yongjun, Guo Haifeng, and Zhang Zhiyong, knelt on the steps of the Great Hall to present a petition and demanded to see Premier Li Peng.
 Standing beside them, a fourth student (Wu'erkaixi) made a brief, emotional speech begging for Li Peng to come out and speak with them.
 The larger number of students still in the square but outside the cordon were at times emotional, shouting demands or slogans and rushing toward police.
 Wu'erkaixi calmed the crowd as they waited for the Premier to emerge.
 However, no leaders emerged from the Great Hall, leaving the students disappointed and angry; some called for a classroom boycott.

-On 21 April, students began organizing under the banners of formal organizations.
+On 21 April, students began organizing under the banners of formal organisations.
 On 23 April, in a meeting of around 40 students from 21 universities, the Beijing Students' Autonomous Federation (also known as the Union) was formed.
 It elected CUPL student Zhou Yongjun as chair.
 Wang Dan and Wu'erkaixi also emerged as leaders.
 The Union then called for a general classroom boycott at all Beijing universities.
-Such an independent organization operating outside of party jurisdiction alarmed the leadership.
+Such an independent organisation operating outside of party jurisdiction alarmed the leadership.